Yesterday I stayed in till 4 in the afternoon searching madly for a lost poppy 🌺 watercolor. I finally found it in the poppy file of course.

 Click the link above and watch a video with English subtitles.
 Its about a drunken boat that becomes filled with water etc.

-We come out and head for home passing a tea shop I wouldn’t mind going in for a closer look at their ginger cookies.
+We come out and head for home passing a tea shop I wouldn’t mind going into for their ginger cookies.
 We keep on walking.
 Marc doesn’t eat sugar.

 1. Quick thinking solves many problems